What Is Fractional Distillation Class 9

 Fractional distillation is a process that is used to separate mixtures of liquids that have different boiling points.
 This process has several advantages over other distillation methods, such as being more efficient and allowing for the separation of more complex mixtures.
 It can also be used to recover materials from solutions with high boiling points, which would otherwise be difficult to separate.
 Additionally, fractional distillation can be used to purify materials, as it removes impurities from a mixture.
 By removing these impurities, the purity of the end product is increased.
 This makes fractional distillation ideal for many industrial applications.

-See also How To You Make Distilled Water
+See also Is Distilled Water Toxic

 Another advantage of fractional distillation is that it can be used to separate liquids with similar boiling points.
 This is possible because the process uses multiple rounds of heating and cooling, which allows for the separation of components with very small differences in their boiling points.
 This makes fractional distillation ideal for use in industries such as medicine and food production, where precision separation is required.
 Finally, fractional distillation can be used to produce pure substances from complex mixtures in a single step, making it